-The McClung Museum houses seven graduate research assistantships (GRAs) in Archaeology, Arts & Culture,Collections Management, Museum Education, Malacology, Paleoethnobotany, and Academic Programs (university-level museum education).
+The McClung Museum houses graduate research assistantships (GRAs) in Archaeology, Arts & Culture Curation,Collections Management, Museum Education, Malacology, Paleoethnobotany, and Academic Programs (university-level museum education).

-GRA positions are only available to students who have been accepted into a graduate program at the UT Knoxville.
-Per university policy, each position requires a 20-hour-per-week commitment for a nine-month appointment that is paid over the course of 12 months.
-About UT’s Graduate School.
+GRA positions are only available to students who are currently enrolled in or have been accepted by a graduate program at the UT Knoxville.
+Per university policy, each position requires a 20-hour-per-week commitment for a nine-month appointment.
+GRAs receive a tuition waiver and are paid a monthly stipend over the course of 12 months.

 The McClung Museum is looking for students who want to do more to support and influence their on-campus museum.
 Have fun and gain experience with leadership while starting something new at UT.
 The McClung Student Advisory Board will be open to all current UT students of good academic standing.
-To learn more, contact Sadie Counts at email@example.com.
+To learn more, contact Alex Miller at email@example.com.

 Applications for the 2023-2024 school year are currently closed.
 Check back in the Fall semester for applications!